tongwu-msft/azure-rest-api-specs/docs-ref-overwrite/keyvault/vault-ops-certificates.md

 Policy is optional and assumes import of a PFX file.
 If importing a PEM file, specify the *contentType* as `application/x-pem-file`.

-NOTE - When a certificate is imported without a specified policy or with a policy that does not have issuer or lifetime action fields specified, the issuer field is set to **unknown** and the *lifetime actions* field is set to **EmailContacts**.
+[!NOTE] When a certificate is imported without a specified policy or with a policy that does not have issuer or lifetime action fields specified, the issuer field is set to **unknown** and the *lifetime actions* field is set to **EmailContacts**.
 This policy can be modified to **AutoRenew** with a named issuer by patching the policy.

 See [Common parameters and headers](~/docs-ref-conceptual/keyvault/common-parameters-and-headers.md) for headers and parameters that are used by all requests.